open-formulieren/open-forms-sdk/README.npm.md

 Open Forms is developed as a white-label application, including the SDK.
-While the UI components are fairly generic, there are more organization/theme-specific layouts possible, requiring significat markup changes.
+While the UI components are fairly generic, there are more organization/theme-specific layouts possible, requiring significant markup changes.

 Rather than exposing and maintaining complex options for UI-component customization, we decided to publish the SDK as a library so that (experienced)